AxtinM/Kernal-Augmentation/README.md

 # Kernal-Augmentation
-Checking first access to the repositoryœ:wq cd to the first rust cargo run
+Checking first access to the repository cd to the first rust cargo run